ckeditor/ckeditor5/docs/updating/ckeditor4-configuration-compatibility.md

 		<tr>
 			<td><a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_backStyle">colorButton_backStyle</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_colors">colorButton_colors</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_colorsPerRow">colorButton_colorsPerRow</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_enableAutomatic">colorButton_enableAutomatic</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_enableMore">colorButton_enableMore</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_foreStyle">colorButton_foreStyle</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_historyRowLimit">colorButton_historyRowLimit</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_normalizeBackground">colorButton_normalizeBackground</a> <br> <a href="/docs/ckeditor4/latest/api/CKEDITOR_config.html#cfg-colorButton_renderContentColors">config.colorButton_renderContentColors</a></td>
 			<td>
-				<p>Refer to the {@link features/font#configuring-the-font-color-and-font-background-color-features Font feature} guide to learn more about configuring font and background color in CKEditor 5.</p>
+				<p>Refer to the {@link features/font#configuring-the-font-color-and-font-background-color-features Font} feature guide to learn more about configuring font and background color in CKEditor 5.</p>
 				<p>CKEditor 5 also provides a new highlight plugin.
 It allows for highlighting parts of the text with the <code>&lt;mark&gt;</code> element with different CSS classes that can be easily styled.
-See the {@link features/highlight Highlight feature guide} for more information .</p>
+See the {@link features/highlight Highlight} feature guide for more information.</p>
 			</td>
 		</tr>
 		<tr>